Dotrar/Oracle/README.md

 	* It could be one of these 3 options
 * Unsure
-	* I'm not sure, find the product manually and tell me what it is There will be a global url-cache for every eye to download; this will have pictures and descriptions for things.
+	* I'm not sure, find the product manually and tell me what it is

+There will be a global url-cache for every eye to download; this will have pictures and descriptions for things.
+Designed to be linked with a backend that would show the particular product's image ( for human confirmation ) as well as pricing and details.

 ### Other components: